jumbosushi/jumbosushi.github.io/_posts/2020-05-15-100-Days-of-Journaling.md

 ## Closing thoughts

-It's definitely been a fun ride.
-I'm excited how I'll feel after after the next milestone (365 days?), more importantly to be able to look back on what I was doing on a specific day.
-If you write a journal as well, feel free to reach out.
+It's definitely been a fun ride!
+Can't wait to see how I'll feel after after the next milestone (365 days?).
+If you write a journal as well, please feel free to reach out!
 Would love to hear about how your experience and how your journal template is organized.